New Fees for Canceling or Rescheduling Examinations Administered by Prometric:

 How do I make an appointment?

-You will need your eligibility number (available on your CDCA profile under the “Apply” tab) to contact Prometric.
+You will need your Eligibility ID (available on your CDCA profile under the “Apply” tab) to contact Prometric.
 There are two ways to schedule your appointment:

 - Calling the Prometric National Registration number, 1-800-797-1813 or 1-800-796-9857